 For PrEP to be most effective, the medicine needs to be at protective levels at the time that HIV exposure may happen.
-As the body takes a while to absorb medicines, this means PrEP needs to be taken both before sex and for several days afterwards.
+As the body takes a while to absorb medicines, this means PrEP needs to be taken both before exposure and afterwards.

 Once you start taking PrEP, you need to be tested and monitored regularly.
 Read about why being tested for HIV and STIs is important when you are taking PrEP.